solaeus/dust/README.md

 > Let me get straight to the point: a virtual machine is a computer built with software.
 > -- Thorsten Ball, *Writing a Compiler in Go*

-*Structure and Interpretation of Computer Programs, Second Edition*[^7] by Harold Abelson and Gerald Jay Sussman with Julie Sussman is a classic text on computer science.
-It encourages an abstract view of programming, sometimes using diagrams to explain programs as though they were physical devices.
-It requires more effort than the books that immediately show you how to write a program, but the takeaway is a deep understanding of the the process a computer (or a VM) goes through to execute a program.

 ## License

 Dust is licensed under the GNU General Public License v3.0.
 See the `LICENSE` file for details.